ben-marshall/vanilla-riscv/docs/branch-predictor.md

 - Control flow changes now only occur iff the `uop` indicates that the branch was explicitly *not taken*, or if it is a non-pc-relative control flow change.

+---

+Todo: Fix writeback stage PC tracking.

+- Transmit branch target address down the pipeline from decode in `opr_c` as it used to be.

+- If we get to writeback and find an incorrectly predicted branch, just the writeback stage `s4_n_pc` as the target address for the "correcting" jump.

+- Add a selection to the `s4_pc` update process, where any *correctly* predicted branch causes it's value to be set to the branch target address transmitted down from the decode stage.